hydephp/develop/docs/creating-content/compile-and-deploy.md

 ### FTP and File Managers

-If you have a conventional web host, you can use FTP/SFTP/FTPS to upload your site to the web server.
+If you have a conventional web host, you can use `FTP`/`SFTP`/`FTPS` to upload your compiled site files to the web server.
 Some web hosting services also have web based file managers.

-To deploy your site using any of these methods, all you need to do is upload the entire contents of your `_site` directory to the web server, usually in the `public_html`, `htdocs`, or `www` directory.
+To deploy your site using any of these methods, all you need to do is upload the entire contents of your `_site` directory to the web server's public document root, which is usually the `public_html`, `htdocs`, or `www` directory.

 ### GitHub Pages - Manually